Michael Riley (artist): Themes

 Riley's photographs range widely, but with an emphasis on portraiture, and on symbolic, sometimes surreal images.
 His parents were churchgoers, and Riley appropriated the iconography of his "creepy" religious experiences, particularly in projects such as Fly Blown (1998) and the digital art series Cloud (2000).

 Many of Riley's photographs and films explore Indigenous identity, experience and politics, including Malangi: A day in the life of a bark painter (1991), Poison (1991), Blacktracker (1996), and Tent Boxers (2000).

 Recognition and posthumous exhibitions

 Riley's work was among that of eight Australian Indigenous artists selected for an architectural commission for the Musée du Quai Branly in Paris in 2006.

-Riley’s first digital series, Cloud, 2000, was included in Photograhica Australis at ARCO in Spain, the Fourth Asia Pacific Triennial of Contemporary Art at the Queensland Art Gallery in Brisbane, and the 2003 Festival of Sydney.
+Riley's first digital series, Cloud (2000), was included in Photograhica Australis at ARCO in Spain, the Fourth Asia Pacific Triennial of Contemporary Art at the Queensland Art Gallery in Brisbane, and the 2003 Festival of Sydney.

+In 2009, a dance work paying tribute to Riley, called Riley, was choreographed by his second cousin Daniel Riley and performed by Bangarra Dance Theatre.
+Daniel had been inspired to do this after seeing an exhibition of Michael's photographs at the National Gallery of Australia in 2007.
+The work premiered as part of a double bill at the Sydney Opera House, and was a huge success.

 In November–December 2016, his work was included in an exhibition celebrating the 40th anniversary of NAISDA at Carriageworks in Redfern.
 Naya Wa Yugali ("We Dance" in Darkinyung language).